nestjslatam/ddd/libs/ddd/README.md

 Domain-Driven Design has proven to be a game-changer in building scalable and maintainable applications by placing the domain at the heart of the software design process.
 With [Library Name], we aim to simplify the application of DDD concepts within the NESTJS framework, empowering developers to create well-architected, domain-centric solutions.

+## DISCLAIMER: This library is not ready to be used in production environments

 # Key Features:

 - NESTJS Integration: DDD Library for NESTJS is designed from the ground up to seamlessly integrate with NESTJS, a leading framework for building efficient and scalable server-side applications with TypeScript.